 The first thing you’ll be told about Virginias as a beginner is to watch out for the tongue bite.
 Although the high sugar content of Virginia tobaccos has its benefits (aging, sweetness), it also can lead to a hot burn and some Virginias are notorious for tongue bite for the inexperienced, and even many experienced pipe smokers.

 That being said, this shouldn’t be a disqualifier for a beginner.
-One of those straight Virginia blends notorious for tongue bite is Mac Baren Virginia No. 1, but I attribute that blend with really helping me find my cadence as its hot combustion made me all the more conscious of my pace, draw, and how I was packing the ready-rubbed leaf.
+My early experience with some straight Virginias helped me find my cadence and be conscious of my pace, draw, and how I was packing.
 So, I wouldn’t discount straight Virginias altogether as a beginner, they can be very helpful.

 So, similar to the hot burning of Virginias, this is a half con half pro really.
-In addition, with helping my cadence, that Mac Baren Virginia no. 1 offered an early instance of picking up on discreet tastes, and I distinctly recall trying blends I had already been smoking and finding the Virginias in them in a way I hadn’t before.
+In addition to helping with cadence, my early foray into Virginias brought a breakthrough in picking up on some of the discreet pleasures of pipe smoking, and I distinctly recall trying blends I had already been smoking and finding the Virginias in them in a way I hadn’t before.
 So once again, sometimes obstacles are a good opportunity to learn.
-And beyond appreciating Mac Baren Virginia no. 1 from a utilitarian standpoint, it’s a favorite straight Virginia even now.
+Now Virginias make up a lot of what I smoke.